chen26sanken/Machine-learning-approach-toward-generating-the-focused-molecule-library-targeting-CAG-repeat-DNA/README.md

 ## Dataset

 The dataset used in the study consists of 2000 small molecule compounds.
-The original dataset can be found here: [Dragon_2000cpds.csv.zip](Dragon_2000cpds.csv.zip).
+Among the 2000 small molecules, the top 104 are considered as hits for targeting CAG repeat DNA.
+The rest 1896 are the nonhits while contain a certain similarity with the hits.

 ## Scripts